-premium exists, rendering dollar debt relatively less expensive than local currency debt in emerging markets (Kalemli-Ozcan and Varela, 2021).
-Indeed, between 2012 and 2019 we estimate a UIP premium of around 4 percent, broadly in line with that found in other emerging markets like Turkey and Peru (di Giovanni et al. 2021; Gutierrez et al. 2023).
+The second main finding from our empirical analysis is that the key underlying mechanism behind the increase in domestic debt is the pricing of credit.
+Through loan-level regression analysis, we find that Chilean firms face a domestic UIP premium always that increased during the sudden stop.
+This result is in line with the well-established finding in the literature that a UIP premium exists, rendering dollar debt relatively less expensive than local currency debt in emerging markets (Kalemli-Ozcan and Varela, 2021).
+Indeed, between 2012 and 2019 we estimate a domestic UIP premium of around 4 percent, broadly in line with that found in other emerging markets like Turkey and Peru (di Giovanni et al. 2021; Gutierrez et al. 2023).
 Next, we zoom in on the onset of COVID in Chile, between March and July 2020, and find the crucial result that such premium disappears for firms that were eligible for the sovereign guarantees program.
-This is not the case for ineligible firms, for which a UIP premia is documented.
-We also document that the reduction in the UIP premium for eligible firms is mainly due to an average reduction in the domestic interest rate, as opposed to an increase in the foreign interest rate.
-Moreover, we also provide evidence that it cannot be traced back to an external credit dry-out for banks that would have lowered the domestic supply of dollar-denominated loans, thereby compressing the UIP premium, and leading firms to borrow more in domestic currency.
-We show that these results are robust to including a richer menu of fixed-effects.
+This is not the case for ineligible firms.
+This is a peculiar result in terms of sovereign back stopping currency risk.
+We document that the reduction in the UIP premium for eligible firms is mainly due to an average reduction in the domestic interest rate on local currency debtas opposed to an increase in the foreign interest rate and/or an appreciation of the dollar.
+We also show that the reduction of the UIP premium cannot be traced back liquidity or convenience yield of the dollar, that is an upward pressure over the interest rates of dollar-denominated loans due to banks having difficulty in obtaining dollar funding abroad, and thus a lower supply of dollar-denominated loans.
+These results are robust to including a rich battery of fixed-effects.